-Thinking about your potential for an emotional reaction to market moves can help you head off impulsive decisions that don’t benefit your long-term goals.
+Thinking about your potential to have an emotional reaction to market moves can help you head off impulsive decisions that don't benefit your long-term goals.
 Here’s how to prepare.

-Jamie Foehl, senior behavioral researcher at Duke University's Center for Advanced Hindsight, suggests making a firm plan during normal times for how you’ll handle a downturn.
+Try making a firm plan during normal times for how you’ll handle a downturn, suggests Jamie Foehl, senior behavioral researcher at Duke University's Center for Advanced Hindsight.
 Put that plan in the form of a letter you write to yourself, so you have guidance to follow when things turn emotional.

 "Do things in advance to prevent yourself from making bad decisions," she says.
 “The letter tells you, 'Hold the phone.
 Stay the course.'"

-One practical suggestion from Murtha: Have some cash on the sidelines.
-It can be reassuring when stocks fall, and it also provides flexibility to turn falling prices into opportunities.
+It helps to have some cash on the sidelines, too, says Murtha.
+Having an emergency fund can be reassuring when stocks fall, and it also provides flexibility to turn falling prices into opportunities.

-After a market rough patch affects your finances, it’s important to work through your feelings so they don’t lead to more damaging financial decisions.
+After a market rough patch, it’s important to work through your feelings so they don't lead to more damaging financial decisions.